cointobanks/lifetioncoin-docs/_includes/devdoc/example_testing.md

 Generate 101 blocks using a special RPC which is only available in regtest mode.
 This takes less than a second on a generic PC.
-Because this is a new block chain using Dash's default rules, the first blocks pay a block reward of 500 dash.
+Because this is a new block chain using Lifetioncoin's default rules, the first blocks pay a block reward of 500 dash.
 Unlike mainnet, in regtest mode only the first 150 blocks pay a reward of 500 dash.
 However, a block must have 100 confirmations before that reward can be